CivicActions/guidebook/docs/050-how-we-work/practice-areas/drupal-practice-area.md

 # Drupal Practice Area

-Drupal is one of CivicActions [Practice Areas](README.md).
+Drupal is one of CivicActions's [Practice Areas](README.md).
 We use the [#engineering-drupal](https://civicactions.slack.com/archives/C0ASJ7C8P) Slack channel and have monthly calls.

+## Drupal Practice Area Calls

 To be invited to the monthly call, please post a message in the Slack channel and one of your colleagues will add you.
 You can also find the call on our CivicActions (Primary) calendar.

 Drupal engineers meet each month on Zoom to discuss topics of common interest.
-Make sure you have been added to the calendar invites.
 You are encouraged to share your contributions to Drupal.org and the CivicActions Drupal practice area in the Slack channel and on the monthly call.

 The monthly meeting itself is normally scheduled early in the month and follows either a pre-set agenda or the Festivus Format.
 In the past we have run a [Festivus](https://en.wikipedia.org/wiki/Festivus) style agenda, which is: 1.
 One or more Feasts (a discussion, a demo, a presentation), 2.
 General time of sharing our Feats of Strength, and Airing of Grievances.
 These formats are not set in stone, though; feel free to suggest another format entirely.
 Even better: volunteer to lead the next call and try something new out!